The Best Free Tourist Attraction in Every State

 Connecticut: Yale University

 New Haven, Connecticut was the first place in the United States to offer pizza by the slice to hungry customers, including students of a little college called Yale University.
 While in New Haven, you can go on a tour of the campus, free of charge, every day of the week.
 It’s the alma mater of both President Bushes, Bill and Hillary Clinton, journalist Bob Woodward, and Samuel F.B.
 Morse, inventor of the Morse code to name a few.
-Make sure you check out the best state gifts from each state while you’re at it.

 From the spectacular sunsets in Key West, the southernmost point in the United States mainland, to strolling the streets way up north in historic and charming Fernandina on Amelia Island, Florida is chock full of free beaches to enjoy.
 Here are some of the best beach vacation ideas in the United States.